-If other methotrexate options aren’t controlling your child’s symptoms or if your child’s doctor suggests methotrexate therapy, ask about treatment with Rasuvo for subcutaneous use.
+If other MTX options aren’t controlling your child’s symptoms or if your child’s doctor suggests MTX therapy, ask about treatment with Rasuvo for subcutaneous use.

-Rasuvo (methotrexate) injection is a single-dose auto-injector containing a prescription medicine, methotrexate.
+Rasuvo is a single-dose auto-injector containing a prescription medicine, methotrexate.
 Methotrexate is used to:

 Rasuvo should not be used for the treatment of cancer.